Do I Need Knee Surgery? What Do I Do Now?

 Cyclists and swimmers may continue with minimal restrictions because these sports require the least amount of knee rotation.
 Although there are less complications with these sports, patients may still experience pain or any other discomfort in certain movements, like breast-stroke in swimming and sprinting in cycling.

 For sprinters, it is possible to run a nonstop race.
 However, cruciate tendon injuries limits an athletes running ability if there are lopsided floors or race-tracks with sharp bends.

 For regular day-to-day existence, ACL injuries may cause issues while climbing the stairs or bending/twisting around.
 Persistent instability can cause further damage to the menisci and ligaments.
 These can result in the early and sped-up osteoarthritis of the reconstructed knee.

-Total ACL ruptures sometimes result in long-term disruption.
-As a result, many patients may undergo joint-stabilizing surgery to return to their former level of active daily living.
-Moreover, the decision should be taken on a case-by-case basis.
+Total ACL ruptures can sometimes result in long-term disruption.
+As a result, many patients may undergo joint-stabilizing surgery to return to their former level of active daily living – and the decision to do so should be taken on a case-by-case basis.

 In the majority of cases, regular physiotherapy treatment is crucial to keep the joint from burning out prematurely.
-It is essential to exercise the muscles daily overtime to see consistent outcomes in the future (especially the thigh muscles).
+It is essential to exercise the muscles daily in order to see consistent outcomes in the future.

-The outcome of cruciate ligament replacement surgery is influenced by appropriate postoperative therapy.
-Both Physiotherapy and Massage Therapy are effective forms of post-op therapy.
+Both physiotherapy and massage therapy are effective forms of post-op therapy.
 Goal setting is also key during rehabilitation, as creating targets will help develop positive habits.